SUNILkhadka/SUNILkhadka/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on Flutter and Dart programming
-- 🌱 I’m currently learning Tableau, Data analysis, Data science And Django
+- 🌱 I’m currently learning Flutter with Firebase cloud
-- 👯 I’m looking to collaborate on Data science and Django projects
+- 👯 I’m looking to collaborate on Flutter projects.
-- 🤔 I’m looking for help with freelancing and junior level jobs
+- 🤔 I’m looking for help with freelancing and mid-junior level jobs
-- 💬 Ask me about story of Data
+- 💬 Ask me about UI design
 - 📫 How to reach me: doleshorkhad@gmail.com
 - ⚡ Fun fact: I love programming.